pokemon-speedrunning/speedrun-routes/routes/Gen 3/FireRed-LeafGreen/main/FRLG-Glitchless.md

 ROUTE 4
 Talk to the Karate Man on the right and teach Mega Kick over Withdraw (Slot 4)

-If no cut slave, catch a Sandshrew/Rattata in the grass (Tackle to weaken) Can teach Strength to Sandshrew later if caught
+If no cut friend, catch a Sandshrew/Rattata in the grass (Tackle to weaken) Can teach Strength to Sandshrew later if caught
 If you die to Rat/Shrew using a Rare Candy will revive Wartortle